Accessibility Tools

 Maintaining shoulder health is essential for golfers looking to optimize their performance and longevity in the sport.
 By incorporating proper warm-up, strengthening exercises, and technique refinement into your training routine, you can reduce the risk of shoulder injuries and enjoy many years of pain-free golfing.
 Remember to listen to your body, seek professional guidance when needed, and always prioritize injury prevention to keep your shoulders swinging smoothly on the fairway.

-The post Master Your Golf Swing and Avoid Shoulder Injuries appeared first on Sports Medicine Weekly Blog By Dr. Brian Cole.
+The post Master Your Golf Swing and Avoid Shoulder Injuries appeared first on Sports Medicine Weekly By Dr. Brian Cole.